 When Is Black Friday?

 Black Friday always takes place on the day after Thanksgiving in the United States.
 The start time of Black Friday has been creeping up each year, however.
-Now, many stores open on Thanksgiving, though there will likely be exceptions in 2020 due to the pandemic.
+Now, many stores open on Thanksgiving.
 This hasn’t been ideal for employees, but customers sometimes prefer the ability to beat the rush for heavily discounted merchandise.
 Some stores, like J.C.
 Penney, even open as early as 2 p.m. on Thanksgiving.
 But other stores, like Costco and Home Depot, have taken a stand and are refusing to open until Black Friday itself, so employees can spend Thanksgiving with their families.
-Some states, like Massachusetts, also have laws preventing all stores from opening on Thanksgiving.
+Some states, like Massachusetts, also have laws preventing all stores from opening on Thanksgiving (though they can open at midnight).

 Why Is It Called Black Friday?